-CPU Fan Connector
+CPU Fan Connectors

-(4-pin CPU_FAN1) (see p.12 No. 2)
+(4-pin CPU_FAN1)

-Please connect a CPU fan cable to this connector and match the black wire to the ground pin.
+Please connect the CPU fan cable to the connector and match the black wire to the ground pin.

 Though this motherboard provides 4-Pin CPU fan (Quiet Fan) support, the 3-Pin CPU fan still can work successfully even without the fan speed control function.
 If you plan to connect the 3-Pin CPU fan to the CPU fan connector on this motherboard, please connect it to Pin 1-3.